My Thoughts on "The Furious" (2025)

 In fact, I think Rumble was always meant for right-wing extremists, since that’s where all the far-right content creators who got kicked off of YouTube go to post their hatred.
 So if you aren’t a right-wing extremist, if you’re more on the Left or if you’re in the center, YouTube’s pretty much all you got.
 A viable alternative to YouTube has yet to materialize.
 And no TikTok doesn’t count.
 As big as TikTok is, as much as it has dominated the news and the conversation and as much as people insist that it is the future of news and political discourse, it’s still dwarfed by YouTube by a significant margin.
 It’s not going to replace YouTube, not anytime soon.
 But, it doesn’t matter, there’s nothing that will get me to start using TikTok or its alternative, RedNote and making short form content.
 I never use TikTok or RedNote.
 I don’t care.
 YouTube could go under tomorrow and I still wouldn’t download either app on my phone 📱.
 The world can go on without DeviantART, but it can’t go on without YouTube, including movie studios because it’s where they post all of their trailers.
 That’s where Lionsgate uploaded the trailer to this movie.
 Though I didn’t see the trailer on YouTube the first time, I saw it in the movie theater when I went to go see Mortal Kombat II 🐉 (2026).
 Since, it’s an R rated martial arts movie 🥋 as well.
 The kind of people who went to see that would probably go see this one as well, and they probably will if they haven’t already.

-It’s basically about this guy ♂︎ named Wang Wei who trying to rescue his daughter named Rainy after she gets kidnapped by these human traffickers, and he ends up having to team up with a chain-smoking journalist 🚬 named Navin who’s hot on the trail of those responsible for this whole operation, and is also trying to find his missing wife, Matia Pham, who was the real one trying to expose this human trafficking operation, in this unspecified city in this unspecified Southeast Asian country.
+It’s basically about this guy ♂︎ named Wang Wei, who works as a handyman in an unnamed city in an unnamed Southeast Asian country, and he's trying to rescue his daughter, Rainy after she gets kidnapped by these human traffickers in broad daylight, and he ends up having to team up with a chain-smoking journalist 🚬 named Navin who’s hot on the trail of those responsible for this whole operation, and is also trying to find his missing wife, Matia Pham, who was the real one trying to expose this human trafficking operation, in this unspecified city in this unspecified Southeast Asian country.
 He just continued his work, wrapped it in with his search for her.
-All while they both fight and kill those are responsible and are in their way of finding these trafficked children and rescuing including Wang’s daughter.
+All while they both fight and kill those responsible and those who are in their way of finding these trafficked children and rescuing them including Wang’s daughter.
 Though a lot of the people they fight in this don’t die, and take a lot to actually kill, like the big bald guy ♂︎ in the overalls known simply as Ho.
 It takes a lot to actually kill him, he is just durable as fuck for no reason other than they wanted him to fight in the movie’s climax, which is a five way fight between him, Wang, Navin, Paklung, and Tak.
 Inside of a police station.
 Where they're all just trying to kill each other, it's a free-for-all.
 I still can’t Yayan Ruhian’s character’s name in this is Tak.
 It just makes me think of Tak and the Power of Juju.

 Now like I said, I first heard of this movie after I watched the trailer to Mortal Kombat II 🐉 (2026).
 I even mentioned that in my review of that movie.
 It looked like something that I would actually like and would want to go see in theaters.
 I couldn't see In the Grey, Guy Ritchie's release for this year, so I might as well see this movie.
 It made me think of The Night Comes for Us.
 Not just because it had Joe Taslim in it as one of the leads, the protagonists, but it was also a martial arts action movie 🥋 that had to do with crime, that was heavily involved in the criminal underworld, and was very bloody and violent 🩸.
 And it heavily involves protecting a little kid, or trying to save a little kid in this case.
 A little girl ♀︎.
-Not only that, but the girl even participates in the action a little bit.
+Even the names of the girls ♀︎ in each movie are similar.
+Reina in The Night Comes for Us and Rainy in The Furious (2025).
+Not only that, but the girl ♀︎ even participates in the action a little bit.
 Like, the girl ♀︎ in The Night Comes for Us picks up a pocket knife and stabs one of the bad guys as he’s trying to grab her, and in this movie, the girl ♀︎ helps her dad rescue these other trafficked children from this scary looking, this really shady or seedy building where the human traffickers keep all the children they’ve kidnapped and where they “invite” all the pedophiles to do their dirty work 🤮.
 She even wacks one of the bad guys with a pipe.

 Even at the end when Rainy is with that boy ♂︎ with the limp, her father is unconscious on the street, and Paklung is right there looking over them, ready to kill them, I thought she was going to start fighting him next.
 Use all that kung fu 🥋 she learned from her dad.
 That would’ve taken this movie up to a whole other level of ridiculous, which the filmmakers were clearly not willing to do.
 As many unrealistic things there are in this movie, as much of a heightened reality this takes place in, they still wanted it to be gritty and be somewhat grounded in reality, even though this movie really isn’t as grounded in reality as you would think just by watching the trailer.
 And having a kid not only fight the main bad guy, but actually win is just way too silly at least for them.
 Before I saw the movie, I kept seeing people compare this movie to The Raid, like that was only comparison everyone wanted to make, or the only comparison they could make, that it was like the Raid movies.
 One comment I saw on the trailer just straight up said that this was the closest thing to a Raid 3 that we might ever get.